DanishJameel/backendassitant/README.md

 - **Test Different Angles**: Try multiple approaches with different assistants
 - **Document Everything**: Keep a record of what works and what doesn't
 - **Iterate**: Marketing is a process, not a one-time event
+- **Use the Enhanced Features**: Take advantage of the strategic analysis and insights

 ---

 ## 🆘 Need Help?

-- **Start with Offer Clarifier**: It's designed to be the easiest entry point
+- **Start with Enhanced Offer Clarifier**: It's designed to be the easiest entry point with comprehensive guidance
 - **Read the Documentation**: Each assistant has detailed instructions
 - **Ask the AI**: If you're confused, just ask for clarification
 - **Use the Examples**: Look at the sample outputs for guidance